Warranty & Care Information

 13.)
 RESEAL INFORMATION: The only maintenance your edging requires is periodic re-sealing.
 We recommend re-sealing once after the first year, then every third year thereafter to maintain concrete in the best possible condition and extend your warranty.
 We provide this service for a very reasonable fee during our annual discounted reseal program.
 During the fall of each year resealing services are organized on a very efficient route system and are discounted by 50%.
 We track this for you and you will be automatically notified by email when you are eligible for the discount. *See surface warranty below.

 Your edging was undamaged at the time we left it in your custody.
 If the edging becomes damaged after we leave, we will gladly return to fix the problem.
 However, there will be a minimum $180.00 charge for the first hour, plus materials, to return in the ¾ ton service truck.
-If the solution requires a full crew and the installation truck, our service charge minimum of $700 + materials and disposal fees will be billed for this service and is payable in advance.
+If the solution requires a full crew and the installation truck you will be provided a quote for the repair in advance.
+Minimums apply.
+Repair services are payable in advance.
 Additional time will be billed at $90/labor hour or our current labor rate.
 WE DO NOT WANT TO CHARGE YOU FOR REPAIRS.
 PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURRING!

 WARRANTY TEN (10) YEAR LIMITED WARRANTY (Effective 2009): MATERIALS AND WORKMANSHIP ARE GUARANTEED FOR TEN (10) YEARS FROM DATE OF INSTALLATION: Defective product will be repaired or replaced at no charge if the defect is caused by the materials we’ve used or the way it was installed by our crew.
 Although problems are rare, concrete edging can and will crack when subjected to excessive ground movement.
 The SHARPER EDGE® does not guarantee or imply otherwise.
 Occasional cracking is expected and will not be replaced under this warranty.
 This warranty expressly excludes damage due to rust, ice melt, salts, fertilizer or other chemical damage, vandalism, tree roots, excessive ground movement, separation due to drought, neglect or abuse.
 Warranty will apply to all projects which are inspected and re-sealed by The SHARPER EDGE® one (1) year after install, and at a minimum every third year thereafter.
 Failure to re-seal on schedule voids warranty.
 Damage from impact, abrasion, efflorescence, stains or discoloration is specifically not covered under this warranty.
 At our discretion, concrete which exhibits spalling, flaking, crumbling or other issues due to weathering or material issues will be replaced at no charge within five (5) years of installation and fifty percent (50%) of the current cost in years five (5) thru ten (10).
 Current project minimums will apply.